FT1ger/fcalendar/README.md

 (If you are using iOS, strongly advise you create a new calendar to manage all the events.)

-## Problem
+## Problems

-- Havn't be tested with android.
+- Haven't been tested with android.
 - Potential errors inside.

+(Please feed back any bug on github issue)

 ## Steps

 - [x] Import .eml file
 - [x] Read datas from email(.eml)
 - [x] Catch some specific words to get datas
 - [x] Put every data in right place with write form of .ics file
 - [x] Output the .ics file.